 Next, you need to find replacement activities.
 You play video games like Fortnite because they fulfill certain emotional needs you have.
-These needs can include the desire to escape from stress, the desire to socially connect, the desire to experience constant measurable progress, and the desire to feel a sense of purpose or certainty.
+These needs can include the desire to escape from stress the desire to socially connect, the desire to experience constant measurable progress, and the desire to feel a sense of purpose or certainty.
 To stop playing Fortnite you need to replace the need Fortnite fulfills for you with new activities.

 Third, structure your time.
 Video games are your go-to activity whenever you have free time and have fulfilled your obligations for the day.
 They are your habit, especially when you’re bored, or have nothing better to do.
 After you quit, be intentional with your time.
 Use a calendar or daily agenda to schedule your day with your new activities.
 If you need ideas here are 70+ replacement activities.

 Finally, join a support community where you can learn from other gamers on the same journey as you.
 Free communities like Game Quitters, StopGaming on Reddit, or CGAA will make a big difference in not only providing strategies to help you quit successfully, but to also offer you encouragement and emotional support during the process.
-Quitting gaming is not always easy, but it’s worth it, and you do not have to do it alone.
+Quitting gaming is not always easy, but the benefits are worth it, and you do not have to do it alone.

 Reading this and struggling with a compulsion or addiction to gaming?
 You are not alone.
 Check out Respawn, a program specifically designed to help you quit gaming and take control of your life back.
 Backed by scientific research, join thousands of others like you who have quit gaming.
 Start your journey today.